oroinc/documentation/crm/user_guide_marketing_tools/integrated/sending_email_campaign_via_dotmailer.rst

     It is possible to prefix the recipient’s name with the data stored in OroCRM.
 You can do this by clicking on the icon above the field (as shown in the screenshot) and selecting the personalization option that suits you best from the dropdown menu.

     .. image:: ../../img/dotmailer_email_campaign/dotmailer_create_campaign-crop_highlights.jpg
-       :alt: Two fields are available for the personalization
+       :alt: An example of selecting personalization options in dotmailer

 6. Click **Save and Continue** when you are done.
 You will be redirected to the **Test and Proof Your Email** page.